Pilex1/Pilex1.github.io/_machine-learning/neural-networks-1.md

 Note that although we only needed to calculate $\frac{df}{dW^{[\ell]}}$, we also calculated $\frac{df}{dA^{[\ell]}}$ and $\frac{df}{dZ^{[\ell]}}$ as they are required in intermediate calculations.

-Now that we've calculate $\frac{df}{dW^{[\ell]}}$, we can apply gradient descent to approximate $W^*$, the optimal set of weights that result in the lowest MSE across all the training examples.
+Now that we've calculated $\frac{df}{dW^{[\ell]}}$, we can apply gradient descent to approximate $W^*$, the optimal set of weights that result in the lowest MSE across all the training examples.
 To do this, typically all the weights are initialized randomly, and the weights are updated as

 $$
 W^{[\ell]}\leftarrow W^{[\ell]}-\alpha \cdot \frac{df}{dW^{[\ell]}}